MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/touch-behavior.md

 In the Xamarin Community Toolkit the `TouchEffect` was implemented as an `AttachedEffect`.
 To use the effect you would use the attached properties and apply to any `VisualElement`

-In .NET Maui the `TouchBehavior` is implemented as a `PlatformBehavior` which is now applied to the elements behavior collection, see [Platform Behaviors](/dotnet/maui/fundamentals/behaviors#platform-behaviors) for more information.
+In .NET MAUI the `TouchBehavior` is implemented as a `PlatformBehavior` which is now applied to the elements behavior collection, see [Platform Behaviors](/dotnet/maui/fundamentals/behaviors#platform-behaviors) for more information.

-> Note: By default in .NET Maui `PlatformBehavior`s will not set a BindingContext, this is because Behaviors can be shared in styles.
-The `TouchBehavior` will set it's `BindingContext` equal to the `VisualElement` it is applied to.
+> Note: By default in .NET MAUI `PlatformBehavior`s will not set a BindingContext, this is because Behaviors can be shared in styles.
+The `TouchBehavior` will set its `BindingContext` equal to the `VisualElement` it is applied to.
 This means that you should not share the `TouchBehavior` between elements via styles.

 Below is an example of a `TouchEffect` being applied to a view in Xamarin Forms: